Introducing Substack Chat

 How to turn on Chat

-If you have an iOS device and would like to turn Chat on for your publication, here’s how to do so:
+If you would like to turn Chat on for your publication, here’s how to do so:

 Announce Chat to your readers—the most important step!